numerodix/deplint/README.md

 [IsUnused] info: Required dependency 'Unidecode==0.04.21' is never imported (unidecode)
 ```

 deplint will scan your source code for import statements.
-If your projects
+If your project
 requires a specific package, but that package is never imported by your code
 then you will see this here.
-This could mean the package is a command like tool
+This could mean the package is a command line tool
 like `flake8` or `tox` that is often installed but not imported in code.
 If
 not, it could mean that you do not need this requirement anymore (perhaps it
-was used in earlier versions of the code).
+was used in earlier versions of the code?).

 Examining upgradeable dependencies